 The school is a smoke free environment.
-Smoking is permitted only in back patio area.
+Smoking and vaping are permitted only in back patio area.
 Containers are provided for cigarette butts.

 Duties policy

 Each student is assigned a duty on a weekly basis.
 Students are required to fulfill their job obligation.